lovrosdu/klor/doc/04-deployment.md

 ## Example: The Buyer--Seller Choreography and TCP

 Using Klor's interface it is already possible to model a practical real-world example.
-Here we implement the classical buyer--seller choreography and run it over TCP sockets.
+Here we implement the classical Buyer--Seller choreography and run it over TCP sockets.

 First we define the choreography.
 Two roles, `Buyer` and `Seller`, communicate in order for `Buyer` to buy a book from `Seller`: